- The takeaway from this episode is … how to ride through the volatility without going into fear.

 Here are just a few questions you will be asking yourself.

 What adjustments will you need to make to continue doing the work you have been doing?
 Will it even be the same work?
 What will you need to do to work from home?
-Do you have the discipline and training to do it?
+Do you have the discipline and training to do that?

 Regarding where you can go, what places will still be off-limits for large groups of people?
 What will you decide about vaccines, or will it even be a choice?
 Will you decide to get the shot, and get more shots they tell you to get to counteract future viruses?
 How will corporate businesses be forced to change, as well as, the educational institutions?

 Will people be willing to quarantine themselves and not physically interact with others?
+Will they actually learn to like it and not want to go back to the office?
+Will they embrace these options and start their own business?
 Which businesses will suffer from this and which ones will flourish?

 The world overall is not changing.
 It’s the day-to-day actions of the world that are changing.
 Those who cannot adapt or change will suffer the most.
 Breaking old habits and belief systems will be critical to adapting to this forced change.

-People never liked to change much in the past but once they get a dose of this new forced change, they’ll like it even less.
+People never liked to change much in the past and once they get a dose of this new forced change, they’ll like it even less.
 This forced change will affect their mood, their lifestyle, and their physical and mental health.
 Everyone is unique and will act or react differently in this new scenario.
 There won’t be any common, group fix.
 You must choose to become clearer and sharper in your decisions about everything.
 Some will fall off the merry-go-round (prophecy in chapter one of, Guided).

 - Your call … choosing to change is tough, but forced change is tougher.

 - Your choice … will you be willing and able to adapt quickly enough, or will you choose to move on?